 Knowing how to wash your hair seems pretty basic, right?
-Well, you’d think so.
-But did you know that there’s a high possibility we haven’t been doing it quite right?
-So then, what is the correct way to wash your hair, you ask?
-From frequency to techniques, and even the drying process, we’ve sifted through all the conflicting information to give you a smart, concise guide of helpful tips to help improve your hair washing routine.
-Read on for a better hair day tomorrow.
+Well, you’d think so, but there’s a lot of conflicting information about there.
+From how often you should wash your hair to the right techniques, and even the drying process, we’ve sifted through all the conflicting information to give you a comprehensive guide of helpful tips to help improve your hair washing routine.
+Read on for better hair days…

 - Wet your hair with warm water.